honne23/order_book/README.md

 This means `AskLevel` is ordered by `amount` / `price` (greater = better deal) and `BidLevel` is ordered by `price` / `amount` (greater = better deal).

-The algorithm tracks the asks and bids individually in a HashSet, and if the order has not already been recorded, it is inserted into the appropriate binary *min-heap*.
-If the number of elements in the binary heap exceeds the `max_depth`, the smallest item is popped and removed from the heap, retaining only the best deals at the top.
+The algorithm tracks the asks and bids individually in a `HashSet`, and if the order has not already been recorded, it is inserted into the appropriate *min-`BinaryHeap`*.
+If the number of elements in the binary heap exceeds the `max_depth`, the smallest item is popped and removed from the heap, retaining only the best deals.

 ```rust
 pub struct HashHeap<T> where T: Ord + Hash + Copy + Clone {